-On May 29, 2018, the Internal Revenue Service (IRS) issued Revenue Ruling 2018-17, addressing how custodians and trustees of traditional individual retirement accounts (IRAs) administer distributions made to a state’s unclaimed property fund.
-The Revenue Ruling addresses the application of federal income tax withholding and clarifies that these distributions are to be reported in an IRA owner’s or beneficiary’s name, even though the IRA owner or beneficiary does not benefit directly from the distribution.
+Though neither the Internal Revenue Code (IRC) nor the Internal Revenue Service (IRS) address when assets held in an individual retirement account (IRA) may be considered abandoned property and sent to a state’s unclaimed property fund, Revenue Ruling 2018-17 addresses federal income tax withholding and reporting in the case of such distributions.
+The Revenue Ruling clarifies that these distributions are to be reported in an IRA owner’s or beneficiary’s name, even though the IRA owner or beneficiary does not benefit directly from the distribution.

 The Revenue Ruling specifies that when an income tax withholding election has not been made, under IRC Section 3405 federal income tax in the amount of 10 percent must be withheld on IRA nonperiodic designated distributions, including those remitted to a state’s unclaimed property fund.

-If a distribution of part or all of an individual’s interest in an IRA is paid to a state’s unclaimed property fund it is a reportable distribution in the name and Tax Identification Number of the IRA owner or beneficiary.
+If a distribution of a portion or the entire amount an individual’s IRA is paid to a state’s unclaimed property fund it is a reportable distribution in the name and Tax Identification Number of the IRA owner or beneficiary.
 Therefore, Box 1 (Gross distribution), Box 2a (Taxable amount), Box 2b (Taxable amount not determined), Box 4 (Federal income tax withheld), and (Box 7) Distribution code(s) of IRS Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., will all be completed as if paid to the individual directly.